-It is the role of the Chair of Council of Trustees, Mr Simon Lloyd, to deal with allegations of abuse made against the Heads of the School.
+It is the role of the Chair of Council of Trustees, Mr Simon Lloyd, to deal with allegations of abuse made against the Heads of the College.
 In the absence of the relevant Head any allegation of abuse against a member of staff will be reported to the Chair of Council of Trustees.

-The Chair of Council of Trustees can be contacted through the Clerk to the Trustees, Mr Richard Taylor, richard.taylor@wycliffe.co.uk or telephone 01453 820403.
+The Chair of Council of Trustees can be contacted through the Clerk to the Trustees, Mr Luke Godley, luke.godley@wycliffe.co.uk or telephone 01453 820403.